 I absolutely loved our room.
 My only disappointment had to do with the window coverings.
 The window and door leading out to the balcony had roman style shades.
 Although nicely decorative, they did nothing to keep out the early morning sun.

-Self-parking is complimentary for all Disney Beach Club Resort guests.
+Overnight self-parking costs $25 per night for Disney Beach Club Resort guests.

 Transportation From Beach Club To Disney Parks